Skip to main content

 createClient()

-Create SDK client instance, supports multiple configuration methods.
+Creates an SDK client instance, supporting multiple configuration methods.

 Function Signature